JSchmie/ScrAIbe-WebUI/README.md

 ## Advanced Setup 🛠

-For advanced configuration and usage, please refer to our Advanced Setup Tutorial.
+For advanced configuration and usage, please refer to our [Advanced Setup Tutorial](./docs/Customize.md).
-Contributing

 ## Contributions

 We welcome contributions!
 Please see our Contributing Guidelines for more information.